Humphrys genealogy

 He was a friend of Frank Duff (founder of Legion of Mary).

-He was a friend of the painter Jack B. Yeats.
-Frank bought some of his paintings very cheap when he was unknown, but unfortunately Nora didn't like them and they were sent back.
+He was a friend of the painter Jack Yeats.
+Frank bought some of his paintings very cheap when he was unknown.
+But unfortunately Nora didn't like them and they were sent back.

 Deirdre Flanagan said her parents still sometimes rode horses to church in Crumlin in the 1940s.
 By this time no one rode horses in Dublin centre, but some still rode in the suburbs.

 The Flanagan lands of SW Co.Dublin were disposed of in Frank's lifetime as the suburbs expanded into what was countryside.
-It is not the best area of Dublin, but still worth a lot more than the lands were let go for.
+Some he sold commercially to developers.
+Some were subject to Compulsory purchase orders.
+It was not the best area of Dublin, but the lands were still probably worth a lot more than they were let go for.
+Frank's daughter Deirdre described him as very easy going about money, not materialistic.

 The Flanagan estate was 207 acres in 1939 [Hannan].